Learning to Represent Bilingual Dictionaries: Introduction

-To incorporate the representations of bilingual lexical and sentential semantics, we propose an approach by leveraging bilingual dictionaries.
-The proposed approach \mbox{\modelname} (\textbf{Bil}ingual \textbf{D}ictionary \textbf{R}epresentation \textbf{L}earning) seeks to capture the mapping from word definitions to the corresponding words in another language. \modelname first constructs a word embedding space with a pre-trained bilingual word embedding model.
-By utilizing cross-lingual word definitions, a sentence encoder is trained to realize the mapping from literal descriptions to target words in the bilingual word embedding space, for which we investigate with multiple types of encoding techniques.
-To enhance the cross-lingual learning process on limited resources, \modelname conducts multi-task learning on different directions of language pairs.
-Moreover, we enforce a joint learning strategy of bilingual word embeddings and the sentence encoder, which seeks to gradually adjust the embedding space to better suit the representation of cross-lingual word definitions.
+To incorporate the representations of bilingual lexical and sentential semantics, we propose an approach to capture \emph{the mapping from the definitions to the corresponding foreign words} by leveraging \emph{bilingual dictionaries} The proposed model \mbox{\modelname} (\textbf{Bil}ingual \textbf{D}ictionary \textbf{R}epresentation \textbf{L}earning) first constructs a word embedding space with pre-trained bilingual word embeddings.
+Based on cross-lingual word definitions, a sentence encoder is trained to realize the mapping from literal descriptions to target words in the bilingual word embedding space, for which we investigate with multiple encoding techniques.
+To enhance cross-lingual learning on limited resources, \modelname conducts multi-task learning on different directions of a language pair.
+Moreover, \modelname enforces a joint learning strategy of bilingual word embeddings and the sentence encoder, which seeks to gradually adjust the embedding space to better suit the representation of cross-lingual word definitions.